dlpnd/nvr-wiki/docs/Shaders/HDR.md

 ### BloomExponent

-makes the bloom more spread out or more focused
+Makes the bloom more spread out or more focused

->Default: 0.8
+>Default: 0.7

 ---

 ### BloomStrength

-scales the game's bloom pass strength
+Scales the game's bloom pass strength

 >Default: 1.5